 - Why is this project needed?
-What are the goals and desired outcomes, and how will you measure how well these goals/outcomes have been met? - Is there a specific demographic that will benefit from this project?
+What are the goals and desired outcomes, and how will you measure how well these goals/outcomes have been met? - O As an individual artist, what is the potential impact on your development as an artist?
+What is the project's potential contribution to an art form or an artistic practice? - Is there a specific demographic that will benefit from this project?
 How many people will be positively impacted?
 How?
 When and for how long (e.g., short-term/long-term impact)? - O Consider the number of people impacted as well as quality of impact (e.g., does the project impact a small number but have a high impact, or a large number with a low impact?).
-How will benefits be measured? - O What is the anticipated benefit to the broader community of Beaumont? - How will benefits be sustained? - How does the benefit outweigh the cost?
-How does the project demonstrate an appropriate use of municipal funds? - Will funds be used to leverage other grants or revenue sources?
-Have other sources of support, such as sponsors, donations, volunteer labour, or gifts-in-kind been sought? - What do your organization's financial statements indicate about the health of your organization?
-Why do you need this grant to carry out this project? - How does the project align with your organization's overall mission and vision? - Are costs linked to measurable targets and outcomes?
+How will benefits be measured? - What is the anticipated benefit to the broader community of Beaumont? - How will benefits be sustained?

+- How does the benefit outweigh the cost?
+How does the project demonstrate an appropriate use of municipal funds? - O As an individual artist, does your past work demonstrate a level of merit to warrant public funding? - Will funds be used to leverage other grants or revenue sources?
+Have other sources of support, such as sponsors, donations, volunteer labour, or gifts-in-kind been sought? - What do your organization's financial statements indicate about the health of your organization? - Why do you need this grant to carry out this project? - How does the project align with your organization's overall mission and vision? - Are costs linked to measurable targets and outcomes?
 Will the grant funds significantly contribute to the business plan?
 Are the linked? - Who supports this proposal (e.g., your organization only?
 Other organizations?
 Residents of Beaumont?)?
 Who will participate/be impacted?
 Have they been involved in the planning? - Who will be involved in executing the project?
 Does your organization and/or key personnel have a track record of executing similar projects?
-What are the qualifications, skills, and experience of the managing personnel or volunteers? - Is the project plan and budget complete, appropriate, and realistic? - O Are actions in the project plan outlined with enough detail and appropriate timelines? - O Do the actions correspond to the budget and vice versa? - What factors or risks could negatively impact the project?
-Has managing these factors/risks been incorporated into the project plan and budget? - Applicants may be awarded full funding or partial funding; what is the minimum amount of funding required for the project to proceed, and what changes (if any) to the project and project outcomes would take place if partial funding (instead of full funding) is awarded? - Does your organization plan to run this project again on an annual or recurring basis (ie. is this a pilot project that has the intention of becoming regular programming, or a 'first-annual' event)?
+What are the qualifications, skills, and experience of the managing personnel or volunteers? - As an individual artist, do you have appropriate experience and capacity to achieve the artistic goals of the project? - Is the project plan and budget complete, appropriate, and realistic? - O Are actions in the project plan outlined with enough detail and appropriate timelines? - O Do the actions correspond to the budget and vice versa? - What factors or risks could negatively impact the project?
+Has managing these factors/risks been incorporated into the project plan and budget? - Applicants may be awarded full funding or partial funding; what is the minimum amount of funding required for the project to proceed, and what changes (if any) to the project and project outcomes would take place if partial funding (instead of full funding) is awarded? - Is the plan to run this project again on an annual or recurring basis (ie. is this a pilot project that has the intention of becoming regular programming, or a 'first-annual' event)?
 If so, how has the long-term sustainability been addressed in your project plan and budget?
 Will the project require grant funding to run again in the future, and how much?